MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 ## Step 5.
 Find auction flippers in real time.

-Auction flippers are users who buy an item in one auction and resell the same item at a higher price within an 8-day period.
-This step finds auction flippers in real time, based on incoming auction flipping activity data and known flippers data.
-Specifically, this step creates:
+For this quickstart, auction flipping activities are defined as when a user buys an item in one auction and resells the same item at a higher price within an 8-day period.
+This step finds auction flippers in real time, based on auction flipping activity data and known flippers data.
+Specifically, this step
+creates:

 - A view to find auction flipping activities.
-Results are updated as new data comes in from the data generator.
+Results are updated as new data comes in (at 1 second intervals) from the data generator.

 - A table that maintains known auction flippers.
 You will manually enter new data to this table.

-- A view to immediately flag auction flippers based on data in the flipping activities view and the known auction flippers table.
+- A view to immediately flag auction flippers based on both the flipping activities view and the known auction flippers table.

 1. Create a view to detect auction flipping activities.
-For this quickstart, auction flipping activities are those activities where the winning bidder of an item in one auction is the seller of the same item at a higher price in another auction within an 8-day period.

     ```mzsql
     CREATE VIEW flip_activities AS